 - RECENT INJURY: While it is true that you can keep working out other parts of your body that aren’t injured, the fact is that you are increasing the risk of further injuries risks in the other parts of your body.
 The best advice is to give your body time to recover; however, if you feel you must go on, you should work with a professional trainer.

 - EXERCISE SEVEN DAYS IN A WEEK: We understand the feeling you may have to keep pushing your body for a whole week.
-However, exercising subjects our bodies to a degree of stress.
-There will always be a need to allow your body to recover.
+However, exercising subjects our bodies to a degree of stress, so there will always be a need to allow your body to recover.
 We recommend that you should rest for 3 days each week.
 However, there are methods that can assist in your recovery when training hard.
 For example, Rimba Sweat infrared sauna in Sydney tell us a lot of their clients use the infrared sauna for exercise recovery purposes, the higher temperature relaxes the muscles and increases blood flow to speed up recovery.
 Other athletes choose ice baths or a combination of both ice baths and saunas to aid recovery.

 - WHEN YOUR SOCIAL LIFE IS AT RISK: A good overall state of health demands that both your body and mind are healthy.
 One of the ways to enhance your mental health is by socializing with family and friends or making new friends.
 Hence, you should take a break when you start adversely affecting your social life because you want to exercise.

 - WHEN YOU FEEL THAT YOUR BODY IS OPERATING AT LESS THAN 70%: Working out when you don’t feel like it is normal.
 However, you should skip your routine if you have the feeling that a large percentage of your mind and body are not with you on that day.

 While working out is great to enhance your overall health, skipping a session in the scenarios listed above is considered to be a healthier decision.